melaniebalaz/refactor.zone/data/articles/sql-introduction-part2.md

 > **Common misconception** A lot of university teachers would tell you that every table needs a numeric primary key.
 > This is actually not true, you can create a primary key on a textual (`VARCHAR`) column, or you could create a
 > primary key using multiple columns.
-If your students are given a textual identification for example, this can be
+If your students are given a textual identification, for example, this can be
 > easily used to make your database mimic your business model more closely.
 On the other hand, having a column
 > named `id` or `table_id` will make your database easier to understand for a lot of people.